jwaes/secretsanta2020/README.md

 There is also a light sensor that adjusts the brightness of the clock to the ambiant light level.
 So during the day it will be brighter and in the evening when the room is darker, it will shine less bright.

-But that would be kinda boring, so ... i got it connected.
+But offline is kinda boring, so ... i got it connected.

 ## Configuration

 When plugged in, it starts an access-point named `SecretSantaAP`.
-It should send you to the configpage automatically as a captive portal.
+Once you connect to it, you should be sent to the config-page automatically as a captive portal.
 If you are not redirected you can browse to `http://192.168.4.1` manually.

 ![Configuration](https://lh3.googleusercontent.com/pw/ACtC-3fxRZ9qJlxG3YoOpsDI95kS690p7wfzn1DI769k2gMZL0IllzKtDfk-TMJoJpl_HCifMcWCNolkzsp2s_H0nWb3tcXFJUJKLFxhQGRke-2RL0HxttUtZxFtF-XCdNrAAulKLNfGe6EFgQELGIl7BNxT=w931-h607-no?authuser=0)